aabtop/vidconf_device/README.md

 where `<PASSWORD>` is the password that will be presented to users when they access the website.

+You can reboot the device as you wish, all required services will be restarted on bootup.

+## Security

+### TLS Setup
 Note that NGINX will be installed as a reverse proxy to the Apache Tomcat based Guacamole web app.
 It is configured to run through TLS using a self-signed certificate.

+The big assumption here is that the device will only ever be running on an internal home network, and so domain names will not be available.

+### Firewall Setup
-The assumption here is that the device will only ever be running on an internal network.
-Note that [ufw](https://wiki.ubuntu.com/UncomplicatedFirewall) is used to setup a firewall where only ports 443 (for HTTPS) and 22 (SSH) are open.
+[ufw](https://wiki.ubuntu.com/UncomplicatedFirewall) is used to setup a firewall where only ports 443 (for HTTPS), 80 (for HTTP redirect to HTTPS), and 22 (SSH) are open.

-You can reboot the device as you wish, all required services will be restarted on bootup.

 ## Accessing the remote desktop